© Crown copyright 2021

 - identify and characterise the effects of chemical, radiation and environmental hazards

 - improve management of casualties in acute radiation and chemical incidents

-Our work is overseen by local ethical committees and we operate within a strict regulatory regime overseen by the Home Office, whose inspectors have free and unfettered access to our scientific campuses.
-Each of our 3 scientific campuses holds a Home Office licence that allows animal research.
-A system of project and personal licences requires that each programme of work and individual research scientist working with animals has approval from the Home Office to do so.
+Our work is overseen by local ethical committees (AWERB terms of reference and minutes of meetings) and we operate within a strict regulatory regime overseen by the Home Office, whose inspectors have free and unfettered access to our scientific campuses.
+Work using experimental animals is conducted for PHE on 3 campuses, according to the type of research.
+Each site holds a Home Office Establishment licence that allows animal research to be conducted.
+A system of project and personal licences is required for each programme of work.
+This ensures that individual research scientists and technicians working with animals have appropriate training and approval from the Home Office to do so.

 When planning research, our scientists always consider alternatives to animals such as computer models and working on cells in the lab.
 They look for different methods that can replace animal research or reduce the numbers of animals involved, and they search for ways to modify their methods to improve animal welfare.
 Researchers will only proceed when an alternative cannot be found.
 Every opportunity is taken to maximise the information gained from each experiment and a substantial archive of stored blood samples and tissues means that up to date tests that include genomics and proteomics can be applied to gain new information without using more animals.